Introduction: A Buyer’s Guide

-We help nonprofits of all sizes and types find, set up, and get the most from donor management and fundraising software.
-We are consultants and experts for two donor management software platforms: Blackbaud® eTapestry® software and Apricot® software.
+We help nonprofits of all sizes and types find, set up, and get the most from case management software.
+We are consultants and experts for one case management software platform: Apricot® software.

 We are sharing this free guide as a resource to help you make a smart and informed software purchasing decision.
 We hope that you find it useful!
-Keep us in mind if you have questions about donor management and fundraising software.
+Keep us in mind if you have questions about case management software.

 Social Work Case Management Software, Is Your Nonprofit Ready?